Managing Museum Collections at the Collections Storage Facility (CSF)

 In a nutshell

-New processes will be set up to enable object viewings for all museum collections stored at the CSF.
+New processes will be set up to book object viewings for all museum collections stored at the CSF.
 These processes will centre around Aeon, the system managing the visitor room calendars and visit details.

 CaiaSoft and Aeon are currently in use by the Bodleian Libraries, and this project will expand their functionality to include the storage and management of museum objects at the CSF in Swindon.
 Aeon is used to plan object viewing appointments and report on room utilisation, while CaiaSoft handles object retrievals and records all location moves within the CSF warehouse.